Greg James

-Gregory James Alan Milward (born 17 December 1985) is an English radio and television presenter and author.
-He hosts BBC Radio 1's breakfast show, co-presents the cricket podcast Tailenders alongside Felix White and James Anderson, and wrote the Kid Normal book series alongside Chris Smith.
+Gregory James Alan Milward (born 17 December 1985) is an English broadcaster and author.
+He has been a presenter on BBC Radio 1 since 2007, and has hosted the station's flagship breakfast show since 2018.
+He previously presented a drive-time show.

+Since 2017, James has co-hosted the BBC's cricket podcast Tailenders alongside the England cricketer James Anderson and guitarist for the Maccabees, Felix White.
+He is also a children's author, most notable for the Kid Normal book series with Chris Smith.

 Early life

-James was born to Alan and Rosemary Milward on 17 December 1985 in Lewisham, London.
+James was born to Alan and Rosemary Milward on 17 December 1985 in Lewisham, South London.
 His parents were both teachers; Alan a headteacher, and Rosemary a special-needs teacher.
 He has one sister, Catherine.
 As a baby, he received three life-saving blood transfusions and was in an incubator for a week.

 James used to play cricket for Hertfordshire Under-18s.

-James first broadcast on hospital radio aged 14, however, he later discovered that the transmitter was broken and none of his shows actually went out.
+James' first broadcast was on hospital radio aged 14; however, he later discovered that the transmitter was broken and none of his shows actually went out.

 James is an alumnus of The Bishop's Stortford High School, where he was deputy head boy.
 He studied drama at the University of East Anglia in Norwich and achieved a 2:1.
 At university he lived with comedians John Kearns and Pat Cahill.